 5.7 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
-(The e-safety policy is located in the school office)
+(The IT policy is located in the school office and Staff Shared Drive)